Blend – Create and customize beautiful CSS3 gradients

 background: linear-gradient(90deg, blue, green);

-This code will create a seamless blend from blue on the left to green on the right, perfect for a tranquil web page.
+This code will create a seamless blend from blue on the left-hand side of the web page through to green on the right thereby making it perfect for a tranquil web page.

 Crafting Radial Gradients